 Child custody dispute is not only complicated but also among the most contentious legal situations that you could face.
 However, with the assistance and support of a professional attorney, the whole process can be simplified and made easier.

 Attorney David Pedrazas, of Law Office of David Pedrazas PLLC, is a distinguished figure in the corridors of justice and has helped hundreds of people in Utah during their difficult time in settling custodial cases.
-Call to schedule a free case evaluation at 801-263-7078.
+Call to schedule a Legal Case Review at 801-263-7078.